You Ain't Goin' Nowhere: Other covers

 The British beat group Unit 4 + 2 released a recording of "You Ain't Goin' Nowhere" as a single in 1968, but it suffered poor sales as a result of the competing version released by the Byrds and consequently it did not chart.
 Joan Baez included a gender-switched version of the song, in which she sings "Tomorrow's the day my man's gonna come", on her 1968 album of Dylan covers, Any Day Now.

 Former members of the Byrds Roger McGuinn and Chris Hillman re-recorded the song in 1989 with the Nitty Gritty Dirt Band on that band's Will the Circle Be Unbroken: Volume Two album.
 This recording was released as a single and peaked at number 6 on the Billboard Hot Country Singles chart and number eleven on the Canadian country music charts published by RPM.
 In spite of the involvement of the Nitty Gritty Dirt Band, the single release was credited to McGuinn and Hillman alone.

-"You Ain't Goin' Nowhere" has also been covered by Earl Scruggs, Maria Muldaur, Old Crow Medicine Show, Phish, Counting Crows, the Dandy Warhols, Tedeschi Trucks Band, Loudon Wainwright III, and Glen Hansard with Markéta Irglová among others.
+"You Ain't Goin' Nowhere" has also been covered by Earl Scruggs, Maria Muldaur, Old Crow Medicine Show, Phish, Counting Crows, the Dandy Warhols, Tedeschi Trucks Band, Loudon Wainwright III, Noel Gallagher, and Glen Hansard with Markéta Irglová among others.

+It was one of about two dozen Dylan compositions included in the 2017 stage musical Girl from the North Country.